rethinkdb/rethinkdb/test/rql_test/README.md

 * `-i`/`--interpreter` specifies the drivers to use.
 See the "Language tests" section for more detail.

-* `-c`/`--cluster-port` and `-d`/`--driver-port` can be used to specify an already-running server to use rather than the default which is to startup one or more servers.
+* `-d`/`--driver-port` can be used to specify an already-running server to use rather than instances started for the tests.
 Not all tests support this.
+A hostname can also be supplied in the format `hostname:port`, otherwise `localhost` is assumed.

 * `-t`/`--table` specifies an existing table to use on user-supplied servers to use at the primary table.
 Not all tests support this.